-The Board Charter specifies that the chairman undertakes an annual review of Board, committee and director performance.
-The chairman's 2020 review found that the Board, committees and directors have fulfilled all their duties and responsibilities for sound corporate governance as specified by the Board Charter.
+The Board Charter specifies that the chair undertakes an annual review of Board, committee and director performance.
+The chair's 2021 review found that the Board, committees and directors have fulfilled all their duties and responsibilities for sound corporate governance as specified by the Board Charter.